Au.D Program Requirements

 Not everyone is suited to work with clients in the clinical fields of speech-language pathology and audiology even though the student may maintain a satisfactory academic record.
 The faculty and staff of the Department of Communication Sciences and Disorders thus reserve the right to counsel students with this in mind, and to recommend a change of academic focus for the student who appears to have personality traits that would prevent the student from being successful in the discipline.

 The American Speech-Language-Hearing Association (ASHA) requirements for Certification of Clinical Competence in Audiology stipulate the completion of 1,820 clock hours of supervised clinical experience obtained at the graduate level.
 The certification standards also require mastery of specific knowledge and skills.
 During fall graduate program orientation sessions we will review how we foster, assess and track mastery of knowledge and skills.
 Specific learning objectives related to ASHA certification standards are printed on the syllabus of each graduate course.
 Consult the ASHA website and Certification Handbook for details.

-Academic Integrity is the pursuit of scholarly activity free from fraud and deception and is an educational objective of WWU.
+Academic Integrity is the pursuit of scholarly activity free from fraud and deception and is an educational objective of Western Washington University.
 Academic dishonesty includes, but is not limited to, plagiarism and sharing unauthorized information regarding any coursework.
-Please consult your current WWU General Catalog for specific information about academic dishonesty and the consequences of such actions.
+Please consult the current Western General Catalog for specific information about academic dishonesty and the consequences of such actions.

 CSD policies for dealing with student complaints, concerns, and grievances

 In some cases a student may disagree with a faculty member or clinical educator to the extent that the situation warrants communication and action to reach optimal resolution.
 The following policies and procedures have been established to guide students and CSD Department members in such situations: